 The primary objective to winterizing your pipes is to prevent water damage to your home.
 Freezing temperatures can cause any trapped water in the water lines and burst in the wall causing serious water damage.
 The process is simple to winterize your exterior faucets.
 You simply locate all interior shut off valves for exterior faucets and turn them off.
 Once completed, remove all water hoses to storage and open exterior water faucet until any water is expelled and then shut off.
 Insulated exterior faucets with covers are not necessary if the water line is shut off, but still can be used upon your own discretion.
-In the Kansas City area, we do not recommend using the insulted covers alone without shutting off the water line.
+In the Kansas City area, we do not recommend using the insulting covers alone without shutting off the waterline.

-The fall is one of the most important times to service your HVAC system with a bi-annual maintenance by your HVAC contractor.
+The fall is one of the most important times to service your HVAC system with bi-annual maintenance by your HVAC contractor.
 One of the most important steps in home maintenance is servicing the HVAC system.
-At no other time of year like winter do you and your family spend more time indoors.
+At no other time of year like winter do you and your family spend more time indoors?
 In addition, the winter is ample time for illnesses.
 Poor indoor air quality can cause or exasperate all kinds of illnesses from the common cold to more serious health issues.
 We highly recommend vent cleaning with antimicrobial treatment in the Fall, as the heat from the furnace can cause any mold in the lines to be exasperated.
-In addition, we also recommend a professional grade air filter that uses antimicrobial treated materials to filter the air like the PerfectFit Filter.
+In addition, we also recommend a professional-grade air filter that uses antimicrobial treated materials to filter the air like the PerfectFit Filter.

 Caulking is a very inexpensive home maintenance item that can literally save you hundreds.
 When I was a maintenance supervisor for commercial and residential real estate, gap inspections and caulking was something that we did twice per year.
 Our repair budget dropped significantly when we began this process as we were able to spot problem areas and be proactive versus reactive with our building’s maintenance.